fisherthewol/Dave-BOT/README.md

 client_secret=SECRET
 ```
 You can see https://praw.readthedocs.io/en/latest/ for more details.
 6. Run the file.
-When it starts, it should output
+When it starts, it will ask for the app id from earlier.
+When entered it should output
 ```
 Login Successful
 Name: **
 ID: **
 ```
-7. Insert the ```ID``` it gices you as ID in https://discordapp.com/oauth2/authorize?client_id=ID&scope=bot&permissions=0
+7. Insert the ```ID``` it gives you as ID in https://discordapp.com/oauth2/authorize?client_id=ID&scope=bot&permissions=0
 8. That will allow you to add the bot to any servers where you have permission to.

 ## Development